 - A. Colleton County Fire-Rescue - 1.
 Identify, train, and assign personnel to staff ESF-7 in the EOC. - 2.
-Notify all ESF-7 supporting agencies upon activation. - 3.
-Develop procedures for procurement of commodities and services, leasing of buildings and facilities, and facilities management.
+Notify all ESF-7 supporting agencies upon activation. - Develop procedures for procurement of commodities and services, leasing of buildings and facilities, and facilities management.
 Provide staff support, as required. - 4.
 Develop and maintain local resource lists. - 5.
 Develop procedures for the temporary loan and return of county equipment. - 6.
 Develop procedures for allocating resource support. - B. Colleton County Sheriff's Office - 1.
-Identify, train, and assign personnel to staff ESF-2 in the EOC, which reports to ESF-7. - 2.
-Provide security to county warehouse and/or receiving and distribution points. - 3.
+Provide security to county warehouse and/or receiving and distribution points. - 2.
 Supervise communications networks and ARES - C. Colleton County Department of Social Services (DSS) - 1.
 Identify, train, and assign personnel to staff ESF-6/11, which reports to ESF-7. - D. American Red Cross - 1.
 Identify, train, and assign personnel to staff ESF-6/11, which reports to ESF-7. - E. Colleton County School District - Identify, train, and assign personnel to staff ESF-1, which reports to ESF-7. - F. South Carolina EMD/SEOC - 1.
 Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-7 during periods of activation. - 2.
-Provide support as requested to the County EOC. - 3.
-Participate in Emergency Council Activities, when required. - G. South Carolina National Guard - 1.
-Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-7 during periods of activation.
+Provide support as requested to the County EOC.

-- 2. Provide personnel and equipment to assist in offloading, receiving, handling, and loading of materials to support logistics operations. - 3.
+- 3. Participate in Emergency Council Activities, when required. - G. South Carolina National Guard - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-7 during periods of activation. - 2.
+Provide personnel and equipment to assist in offloading, receiving, handling, and loading of materials to support logistics operations. - 3.
 Serve as Military Liaison in support of ESF-19. - H. Colleton County Parks and Recreation - 1.
 Identify, train, and assign personnel to staff EOC or work with ESF-18. - 2.
 Operate receiving and distribution points when established. - I. ESF-4/9/10 (Operations Section Chief) - 1.
 Ensure that ESF-7 is aware of any current resource support needs based on reports from agencies in Operations Section. - J. ESF-5 (Planning Section Chief) - 1.
-Ensure that ESF-7 is aware of any future resource support needs based on reports from agencies in Planning Section. - VI.
+Ensure that ESF-7 is aware of any future resource support needs based on reports from agencies in Planning Section. - K. Lowcountry Regional Airport - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-7 during periods of activation. - 2.
+Provide personnel support during EOC activation. - 3.
+Coordinate the use of Lowcountry Regional Airport for military assets when necessary. - 4.
+Coordinate with Air Operations (under Operations Section Chief) to provide accessibility to air medical and air resource delivery assets. - VI.
 LOCAL, STATE, AND FEDERAL INTERFACE - A. This Emergency Support Function exists at all three levels of government as ESF-7.
 However, the ESF-7 relationship is closer at the State and County level.
 This is due to the coordination required between the EOC, SEOC, County Warehouse, and the other components of the Recovery Team system for the movement of commodities and goods required at the local level.
 This pertains more to the needs of local government rather than the donated goods generally directed at the citizens.